Fantom-foundation/go-lachesis/README.md

 ## Consensus Algorithm and Blockchain

-We use the Hashgraph consensus algorithm, invented by Leemon Baird.
+We use the Poset consensus algorithm, invented by Leemon Baird.
 It is best described in the [white-paper](http://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf) and its [accompanying document](http://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf).